 The solicitation of proxies in the enclosed form is made on behalf of the Board of Directors.
-The entire cost of soliciting these proxies, including the costs of preparing, printing and mailing to stockholders this proxy statement and accompanying materials, will be borne by us.
-We have not engaged a third party solicitor to assist us with the solicitation of proxies.
-Proxies may be solicited personally, by telephone or otherwise by our officers, directors and employees, who will receive no additional compensation for these services.
+The entire cost of soliciting these proxies, including the costs of preparing, printing and mailing this proxy statement and accompanying materials, will be borne by us.
+We have engaged Morrow & Co., LLC, 470 West Ave., Stamford, CT 06902, to assist us with the solicitation of proxies with respect to Proposals 1 and 2 for a fee of \$5,500, plus expenses.
+In addition, proxies may be solicited personally, by telephone or otherwise, by our officers, directors and employees, and, with respect to the Preferred Director Election Proposal, by Messrs.
+Lloyd Miller, Lloyd Sems and Gregory T. Hradsky, none of whom will receive any compensation for these services.
+Mr. Miller has engaged Okapi Partners LLC, 437

+Madison Avenue, 28th Floor, New York, NY 10022, at his own expense, to assist in the solicitation of proxies of holders of our Preferred Stock with respect to the Preferred Director Election Proposal, for a fee of \$15,000, plus expenses.
 We will ask banks, brokers and other nominees to forward these proxy materials to their principals and obtain authority to execute proxies.
 We will then reimburse such parties for their reasonable expenses incurred in connection with these activities.

-What Constitutes a Quorum for the Meeting?
+What Constitutes a Quorum for the Annual Meeting?